Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 No lender approves 100% of the loan applications it receives.
 Having bad credit and a problematic credit history makes it more challenging to obtain a loan.

-Instead of looking for loan guarantees, it’s more realistic to consider lenders that maintain flexible requirements.
-The lending networks in this review make every effort to approve your loan.
+Instead of searching for loan guarantees, it’s more practical to consider lenders with flexible criteria.
+The lending networks discussed here strive to approve your loan.

 Lenders use several strategies to protect themselves and reduce their risk of losses.
 They may limit the loan amounts they offer, charge higher APRs, request cosigners, tack on additional fees, and accept collateral.
 If you want a loan to purchase a home or vehicle, the lender will usually require a down payment, which shifts some of the risk from the lender to the borrower.